daviddahl/devtools/DevToolsForward.md

 Releasing tools initially as separate Jetpacks will allow us to iterate quickly and gather feedback while the tool is polished.
 That period may also help us determine if a tool is broadly useful enough to incorporate into the product.

+## Supporting Open Web Standards via Tools ##

+Ideally, every person using web sites and applications is using a modern browser with support for the latest standards.
+Of course, even this ideal scenario falls short of the ideal: what are the "latest standards"?
+The "HTML5" standard is still evolving and there has been considerable churn in areas like Web Sockets and IndexedDB vs. Web SQL Database.

+Among the many user interface challenges that we face, we want our tools to:

+1. provide support for and encourage users to develop for the latest standards supported by modern browsers
+2. assist users in making good tradeoffs when they need to support older browsers

+Most web developers are given constraints concerning which browsers they must support, with some developers saddled with a requirement to support a nearly decade old browser.
+If we can help developers both provide support for the browsers they are required to support *and* take advantage of newer browser features, we will be making the web a better place.

+This won't be easy, and I won't even dive into specifics on how to do this here.
+I'm writing this as a guideline that we can apply and one more thing to think about as we design new tools.

 ## Multi-Process Firefox ##

 Our "electrolysis" (e10s) project, which aims to change Firefox to a multi-process model in 2011, will have a significant impact on developer tools.
 We need to ensure that there is a solid collection of developer tools when the multi-process Firefox ships.

 The SDK is part of our strategy to get there.
 By designing the SDK with a multi-process architecture in mind, we can start working on tools *now*, well before e10s is complete.
 The implementation of the APIs will need to change to support e10s, but the tools themselves will be ready.

 Existing tools, including Firebug and the Web Developer Toolbar, will need to be updated for e10s.
-By encouraging developers to start adopting the SDK as soon as possible, we can have a smoother transition to the e10s Firefox.
+By encouraging developers to start adopting the SDK as soon as possible, we can have a smoother transition to the e10s Firefox for these and other popular add-ons.

 ## Frequent Releases ##